About the Training

 Choosy Kids instructor, Courtney Elder will be presenting and will focus on best practices for childhood obesity prevention, nutrition, brain development, and physical activity for children.

-The workshop will also include information and demonstrations on:
+The workshop will also include free information and demonstrations on:

 Incorporating Skills for Families and Staff